 How to boot into Safe Mode (most Android phones):

-- Press and hold Power button
+- Press and hold the Power button.

-- Tap "Reboot to Safe Mode"
+- Press "Reboot to Safe Mode."

 9. Update Your Phone